 - Architect fees to redesign your property (to its original design)

 - Rebuilding the property – including materials and labour

 It’s important to make sure you’re not over-insured - or worse - under-insured.
 It’s always worth re-calculating your Buildings Sum Insured figure if you’ve had work done to a property - for instance making changes to the internal structure or installing a new bathroom or kitchen.

-As with all other insurers, we will only pay up to the Buildings Sum Insured you’ve set - so if you’ve under-estimated we’ll only be able to pay a proportion of your claim and you’ll end up out of pocket.
+Many insurers will only pay up to the Buildings Sum Insured you’ve set yourself, so if you’ve under-estimated they’ll only be able to pay a proportion of your claim and you’ll end up out of pocket.
 In a worse-case scenario, being under-insured might even invalidate your insurance policy altogether.